afnog/sse/virtualization/ganeti-exercise.md

 When asked for a proxy server, enter this one (to save a LONG install time):

 * http://197.4.11.251:3142

+Please enter this carefully and check it.
+Using the wrong value will make it impossible for you to install any packages.
+Of course, if you are not at the AfNOG workshop then this server will no longer exist, so use a local proxy server or leave it blank.

 ### After Installation